Skip to Main Navigation | Skip to Content

 - Assign a grade of "F" for the course UCM Self-Study Report 58

-- Recommend to the Office of the Vice Provost for Student Experience and Engagement, and the Dean of Graduate and Extended Studies if the student is enrolled for graduate credit, that the student be dis-enrolled from class; Faculty Guide Section II - 3
+- Recommend to the Office of the Vice Provost for Student Experience and Engagement, and the Dean of Graduate and Extended Studies if the student is enrolled for graduate credit, that the student be dis-enrolled from class; Academic Policy and Procedure Section II - 3

 - Recommend to the Department Chair and the Vice Provost for Student Experience and Engagement, and the Dean of Graduate and Extended Studies if the student is enrolled for graduate credit, that the student be removed from the degree program